laravel/horizon/UPGRADE.md

 # Upgrade Guide

-With every upgrade, make sure to publish Horizon's assets:
+With every upgrade, make sure to publish Horizon's assets and clear the view cache:

     php artisan horizon:publish

+    php artisan view:clear

 ## Upgrading To 5.0 From 4.x